64kramsystem/zfs-installer/README.md

 additionally, as explained in the previous section, the script can be easily adapted for other operating systems.

-## Status

-The script is in "open beta"; it's been tested on different configurations, but promoting the program to stable requires testing on a large amount of systems, as there always system-related peculiarities that need to be handled.

 ## Instructions

 Start the live CD of a supported Linux distribution, then open a terminal and execute: